 First, you only need to click the convert button once to gain access to your GIF, not convert and then download.
 Second, because it happens within its own app interface, the GIFs are easier to download and store than they’d otherwise be.
 We did find that the GIFs were a bit lower quality than what we’d otherwise want from the platform, but even so, it’s a solid grab.

 For iOS, you’ll want to turn to GIFwrapped, a solid GIF search engine on iOS that also comes with the ability to convert Twitter GIFs into shareable ones.
 GIFwrapped is great on its own, but using the share feature in Twitter for iOS.
 Like on Android, copy the link, paste it within GIFwrapped’s “Use the Clipboard” feature, save the GIF to your library, and you can post and share the tweet within any app by using the built-in share feature within GIFwrapped.
 Since GIFwrapped keeps its own library within the application, it’s easy to keep things locked down and easy to use.

-With your GIF newly downloaded and saved from Twitter’s clutches, you can now post and share the moving image file anywhere you life.
-GIFs are a great form of internet communication in the 2010s, making it a vital part of online culture and a must-use when it comes to sharing content online, and reaction GIFs aren’t just limited to Twitter.
-They’ve become common place on just about any social media website you can think of.
+With your GIF newly downloaded and saved from Twitter’s clutches, you can now post and share the moving image file anywhere you like.
+GIFs are a great form of internet communication in the 2010s, making it a vital part of online culture and a must-use when it comes to sharing content online.

 Whether you’re using a dedicated application or you’re downloading content through EZGIF or another viable online source, it’s important that you maintain access to those exact GIFs we all know and love.
 It’s silly that Twitter keeps their GIFs locked in a video-like state, but thankfully, they can be converted and rescued for the rest of us.
 Let us know what GIFs you downloaded using these tools in the comments below!